-A native of Long Beach, Calif., Rafael Verdin is in his fourth season with the Galaxy as the club’s Equipment Coordinator.
+A native of Long Beach, Calif., Rafael Verdin is in his fifth season with the Galaxy as the club’s Equipment Coordinator.
 Verdin, who originally joined the club in May 2010, assists Galaxy Equipment Manager Raul Vargas in his daily tasks while also handling most equipment related tasks during the club’s training sessions at StubHub Center.
-He is also in charge of organizing the player’s uniforms for games and daily training sessions.
+He is also in charge of organizing the players' uniforms for games and daily training sessions.

 Verdin graduated from Millikan High School in Long Beach, where he played four years of soccer, in 2009.
 In addition to his work with the Galaxy, Verdin is currently a student at Long Beach City College.
 He played one year of college soccer at Cypress College before joining the Galaxy on a permanent basis.